What Does A Bankruptcy Lawyer Do?

 Tracking Down Records

 Part of the bankruptcy’s lawyer’s job is to find and organize all the necessary financial records.
 Many people worry about missing paperwork, but a good attorney can hunt it all down and present it properly.
 This process will help you avoid a creditor requesting a 2004(a) examination, which is a more detailed examination of your financial situation.
 These requests are sometimes made when a creditor believes that something is being hidden or that not all assets were claimed.

 The attorney’s responsibility is to make sure all follow-up and discharge is complete.
 Discharge means that you are legally released from the liability of your debt at the conclusion of the bankruptcy proceedings.
 The recovery process means helping identify the causes of your bankruptcy and how to avoid problems in the future.
 A good bankruptcy attorney can help arrange education about establishing smart financial habits and reestablishing your credit score.

 Peace Of Mind

 Sound legal advice is meant to get you through this difficult time as quickly as possible.
 A good attorney does the work for you and makes sure it is completed correctly and on time.

 Call Today For A Free Consultation

-Contact Sirody and Associates at 410-415-0445 for a FREE Consultation and advice from attorneys that specialize in bankruptcy law.
+Contact Sirody & Associates for a Free Consultation and advice from attorneys that specialize in bankruptcy law.
 Let our attorneys get to work to get you back on your feet.